 Session 4 posters and presentations

 The team at Swansea Bay UHB take us through how they have continued to provide services for children and young people during the pandemic through using QI methods

 (contains: changes made during Covid19, Attend Anywhere, driver diagram, outcome data, qualitative feedback).

 ‘Making diabetes ordinary so our children and young people can be extraordinary’.
-The team at Aneurin Bevan present their QI project during session 4 of the QI Collaborative on improving patient experience. (contains: process mapping, adaptation to Covid19, qualitative/quantitative feedback from families and colleagues).
+The team at Aneurin Bevan present their QI project during session 4 of the QI Collaborative on improving patient experience. (contains: improving clinic experience, process mapping, adaptation to Covid19, qualitative/quantitative feedback from families and colleagues).